Getting Started with MSP360 Connect

-In this video, you will learn how to set up and use MSP360 Connect Managed (formerly Remote Desktop) – a simple and reliable solution that allows you to securely connect to and control remote desktops and servers in order to resolve issues faster.
+This guide will show you how to set up and use MSP360 Connect – a simple and reliable solution that allows you to securely connect to and control remote desktops and servers in order to resolve issues faster.
 Follow these steps to complete your first connection!

-Read this article to learn how to get started with Connect Free and Connect Pro.
+Read this article to learn how to get started with MSP360 Standalone and Free Connect.

 - Connect to - to install the agent on your clients’ computers

 - Connect from - to install the agent on your computer to control others (this option is not required for web-based remote connections)